 Available production for other Water Distribution Systems subject to Stage 5 Water Rationing shall be determined using the same methodology as for California American Water without including a deduction for Unaccounted For Water Uses.
-The non-California American Water annual production limit for the Monterey Peninsula Water Resource System shall be used as the maximum production limit.
+The non-California American Water annual production limit for the

+Monterey Peninsula Water Resource System shall be used as the maximum production limit.

-L. ESTABLISHING RATIONS Establishing the Rations
+L. ESTABLISHING RATIONS-Establishing the Rations

 Rations for each User Category shall be determined by the General Manager by dividing the reduced available production by the percentage of use.
-The percentage of use for each user group shall be determined by the most recent unrationed reporting year (July 1 through June 30) data provided by California American Water for Water Users of that portion of California American Water that derives water from the MPWRS, and by data provided by the District from its annual Well reporting program for non-California American Water Distribution Systems.
+The percentage of use for each User group Category shall be determined by the most recent unrationed reporting Water Yyear (July October 1 through September June 30) data provided by California American Water for Water Users of that portion of California American Water that derives water from the MPWRS, and by data provided by the District from its annual Well reporting program for non-California American Water Distribution Systems.